openresty/opm/README.md

 # show all the installed packages.
 opm list

+# upgrade package lua-resty-foo to the latest version.
 opm upgrade lua-resty-foo

+# update all the installed packages to their latest version.
+opm update

 # uninstall the newly installed package
 opm remove lua-resty-foo